What Are Saxenda’s Side Effects? Let’s explore the most common side effects and withdrawal symptoms during a medical weight loss medication program.

 3. How Long Can I Stay On Saxenda?

 Diseases such as obesity can require a long-term plan of care.
 There is no set time limit for the use of Saxenda and it can be used long-term.

 Regardless, the doctor supervising your weight loss journey will tailor a plan for the usage of Saxenda.
 However, depending on the circumstances, the doctor may recommend the continued use of Saxenda into a maintenance phase or may advise the discontinuation of the medication.

 Adult clinical trials showed that 0.3% of patients taking Saxenda reported thoughts of suicide while 0.1% of the patients taking the placebo reported the same.

 Patients should be monitored when taking Saxenda for the onset of thoughts or behaviors indicative of suicide.
-The manufacturer recommends that patients with a history of suicidal thoughts or behaviors avoid Saxenda.
+Additionally, the manufacturer recommends that patients with a history of suicidal thoughts or behaviors avoid Saxenda.

 Moreover, call IBI Healthcare Institute today to successfully navigate your weight loss journey from start to finish.
 Furthermore, the highly skilled and knowledgeable team is eager to help you learn about Saxenda and other medical weight-loss medications.
 Your health is worth it, so take the time for an online consultation or give us a call.